Koreel/NameSorter/README.md

 # Name_Sorter
-Name Sorter README

 This is the documentation for the Name Sorter program.
 The program is designed to sort a list of names that are provided in a text file.
+This project was made to showcase my understanding of SOLID principles with .NET.

 To use the program, follow these instructions: